Noncollision Singularities in a Planar Four-body Problem: Introduction

 \bcon The set of non-collision singularities has zero measure for all $N>3.$ \econ

-This conjecture can be found in \cite{K, Sa3} and in the problem list \cite{Sim} as the first problem.
+This conjecture can be found in the problem list \cite{Sim} as the first problem.
 This conjecture remains almost completely open.
-The only known result is that the conjecture is true if $N=4$ by Saari \cite{Sa2}.
-To obtain the complete solution of this conjecture one needs to understand better of the structure of the non-collision singularities.
-Our Cantor set in Theorem \ref{ThMain} has zero measures and codimension 2 on the energy level (see Remark \ref{RkHaus}), which is in favor of Conjecture \ref{ConZM}.
+The only known result, by Saari \cite{Sa2}, is that the conjecture is true for $N=4$ .
+To obtain the complete solution of this conjecture one needs to understand better the structure of the non-collision singularities.
+Our Cantor set in Theorem \ref{ThMain} has zero measure and codimension 2 on the energy level, which is in favor of Conjecture \ref{ConZM}.
 As a first step, it is natural to conjecture the following.

 \bcon[Painlev\'{e} Conjecture, 1897] The set of non-collision singularities is non-empty for all $N>3.$ \econ